-When it comes to a significant plastic surgery procedure like a tummy tuck, we want our patients from Harrisburg, Lancaster, Carlisle, and York, PA, to understand the recovery process and what they can expect to experience after surgery.
+When it comes to a significant plastic surgery procedure like a tummy tuck, we want you to understand the recovery process and what you can expect to experience after surgery.

 I have performed hundreds of tummy tucks throughout my career as a board-certified plastic surgeon and body contouring specialist.
 Generally, my patients love their results and report that with the proper recovery care, their surgical sites have healed successfully and led to long-term positive changes to their bodies and their confidence.